scikit-learn-contrib/hiclass/README.md

 ## Contributing

 We are a small team on a mission to democratize hierarchical classification, and we'll take all the help we can get!
-If you'd like to get involved, here's information on contribution guidelines and how to test the code locally: [CONTRIBUTING.md](https://github.com/mirand863/hiclass/blob/main/CONTRIBUTING.md)
+If you'd like to get involved, here's information on [contribution guidelines and how to test the code locally](https://github.com/mirand863/hiclass/blob/main/CONTRIBUTING.md)

 ## Getting the latest updates